MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-CASMailbox.md

 ### -ActiveSyncSuppressReadReceipt
 The ActiveSyncSuppressReadReceipt parameter controls the behavior of read receipts for Exchange ActiveSync clients that access the mailbox.
 Valid values are:

-- $true: The user receives a read receipt when the recipient opens the message.

-- $false: The user receives two read receipts: one when the message is downloaded and another when the message is opened.
+- $true: Read and delivery receipt requests are suppressed.
 This is the default value.

+- $false: Read and delivery receipt requests are allowed.

 ```yaml
 Type: Boolean